-Genome packaging: Key to breast cancer developmentNovember 22nd, 2012 in Cancer /
+Genome packaging: Key to breast cancer developmentNovember 22, 2012 in Medicine & Health / Cancer

 Cancer is a complex disease and only thanks to advances in genomic techniques have researchers begun to understand, at a cellular and molecular level, the mechanisms which are disrupted in cancer cells.
 This knowledge is a key prerequisite for developing effective treatment strategies.